 8） Please read the Competition Regulations before registering.
 You can choose any of the following registration methods:

 9） Applicants are encouraged to send their application package via email to: email@example.com.
 For those who prefer to use regular mail, please send registered mail to: The Organization Committee of International Figure Painting Competition, 229 W. 28th Street, 7th Floor, New York, NY 10001, U.S.A.

 10） The Competition Organization Committee must receive the complete application materials and fees from a contestant before the deadline.

 11） The Competition Organization Committee will be responsible for all application materials received, but not so for any loss or damage during mail transit.

-1) The Panel of Judge will evaluate all the registration and select the finalists which will be announced on the website
+1) The Panel of Judge will evaluate all the registrations and select the finalists which will be announced on the website.

 2) Notification and/or invitation letter for the award ceremony will be sent to all finalists, selected by the Panel of Judges, before July 20, 2019.

 3) Finalists should submit their original works by registered mail to reach the Competition Organization Committee by August 20, 2019 so that the Panel of Judges can determine the awards, and the Organization Committee can prepare the selling exhibition and the album.

 4) If a contestant wants to selling exhibit the finalist with his/her own frame, the finalist must be sent to the Organization Committee with the frame.
 Otherwise, the Organization Committee will order a frame for the finalist with the contestant’s cost which will be charged by the frame shop according the sizes and material.

 5) All finalists will be exhibited on Nov.24, 2019 to Nov.30, 2019 at Salmagundi Art Club (47 5th Avenue, New York, NY 10003).